abdussamadse/research-mate/README.md

 cd research-mate
 2. Install Dependencies
 bash
+Copy code
 npm install
 3. Start the App
 bash
+Copy code
 npm run dev
 4. Open in Browser
-Visit http://localhost:5173 to see the app in action.
+Open http://localhost:5173 in your browser.

 📝 How to Use
 Search: Enter keywords like Deep Learning or Quantum Computing.